LeiWangR/leiwangr.github.io/_pages/about.md

 I personally do not have any news; the most exciting updates are coming from my talented students!

+- 17/03/2025: Welcome <font color="blue">Xi Ding</font> to the ARC Research Hub at Griffith University as an ARC Hub Scholar in TIME Lab!
 - 02/03/2025: My proposed project, "TIME Space," has been officially included in the 2025 TechLauncher program. <font color="blue">Xi Ding</font> and <font color="blue">Xiuyuan (Jack) Yuan</font> will serve as the delegated clients at TIME Lab on behalf of Lei Wang.
 - 14/02/2025: TIME Lab has moved to Griffith University and joined the ARC Research Hub, enhancing its industry-focused research and collaboration within the broader Griffith community.
 - 28/01/2025: Three papers (two orals and one poster) have been accepted to the Companion Proceedings of the ACM Web Conference (WWW Companion 2025).
 Congratulations to <font color="blue">Xi Ding</font> and <font color="blue">Jushang Qiu</font>.